directus/directus/docs/getting-started/introduction.md

 **Directus can power any data-driven project and can be linked or removed at any time.**

-You'll be able to build, monitor or manage any data model or app you desire: IoT fleets, ecommerce, SaaS, business data analytics, multi-channel content, _or anything else_....
+Build, monitor or manage any data model or app you desire: IoT fleets, ecommerce, SaaS, business data analytics, multi-channel content, _or anything else_....
 If it involves SQL and digital files, you can use Directus.
-With this in mind, four broad use cases emerge:
+With this in mind, four broad use cases do emerge:

-- **Backend as a Service**\
+**Backend as a Service**\
 An end-to-end data solution.
 Efficiently connects data, auto-generates exhaustive APIs for projects that scale, provides webhooks and task automation.
 Completely detached from the database, you're free to link and remove Directus anytime or use any other service in tandem.

-- **Headless CMS**\
+**Headless CMS**\
-  Remember: _content_ is just data from a database!
+Remember, _content_ is just data from a database!
 Manage any omnichannel digital experience.
 Deliver file assets and data across websites, apps, kiosks, digital signage... _the sky's the limit!_

-- **Internal Tool Builder**\
+**Internal Tool Builder**\
 The whole team can build custom apps!
 Ditch the spreadsheet and quickly build back-office apps and admin panels for customers, inventory, projects, marketing _or anything else._

-- **Data Management and Analytics**\
+**Data Management and Analytics**\
 Establish _a single source of truth_ for all data.
 Build no-code analytics dashboards to gain insights into company KPIs and other metrics.
 Coalesce previously siloed department data.

 <!--
 mention SaaS in there